 - One (1) adult per five (5) young people is required.

-- All young people must have a signed permission waiver from their parent or guardian and must have made arrangements through the office for specific work time and job task.
+- All young people must have a signed permission e-waiver from their parent or guardian this can be done online at www.helpmyhabitat.com

 - If supervision is not adequate, underage volunteers will be required to leave the work site for liability and safety reasons.